exasol/release-droid/doc/system_requirements.md

 <head><link href="oft_spec.css" rel="stylesheet"></head>

-# System Requirement Specification Exasol Row Level Security
+# System Requirement Specification Exasol Release Robot

 ## Introduction

-Release Robot (short "RR") is a combination of validators and automation that make a software release safer and more convenient.
+Release Robot (short "RR") is a combination of validators and automation that make a software release safer, faster and more convenient.

 ## About This Document